 Week #1 in Pittsburgh – January

-Our Pittsburgh weekend guide contains 156 unique recommendations of things to do in order to help you explore Pittsburgh every Friday, Saturday, and Sunday of the year (one unique experience each day).
+Our ultimate weekend guide contains 156 unique recommendations of things to do in Pittsburgh in order to help you explore the city every Friday, Saturday, and Sunday of the year (one unique experience each day).
 With each recommendation, we’ve also hand selected nearby restaurants, bars, cafes, and shops you may wish to visit while you’re in the neighborhood if you have more time!

 As always, please keep in mind that our weekend recommendations may vary based on season and typical event schedules.
 Exact dates and operating hours should be confirmed prior to any visit.
 For more information on all recommendations, click through to our full articles or the businesses’ websites for more information!

 Kick off the New Year in style with one of Lawrenceville’s trendiest bars- Grapperia!
 This bar celebrates the European spirit known as Grappa (one of our favorite spirits), made from fermenting the skins and seeds of grapes after the wine making process is complete.
 Grapperia has more of this spirit than any bar in the city, and perhaps even the entire country, so if you’re looking to try something different you most certainly won’t be let down here.

 Pittsburgh’s contemporary art museum, Mattress Factory, is a hard one to describe as the art can be all over the place.
 One room is a mirrored hall with hundreds of polka dots that go on for infinity.
 Another is pitch black to give you sensory deprivation.
 Yet another may contain a rotating exhibit made entirely out of cardboard, concrete, or some other unusual medium.
 That’s the fun thing about contemporary art as there is not one style that fits the mold, and this North Side museum does a great job showcasing a blend of permanent and rotating attractions that will have you coming back time and time again.